ndegheselle/blog.degheselle.fr/_posts_WIP/Authentification-why-how.md

 How it is achieved :
 - User pass credentials to the service
-    - Either with an login / password
+    - Either with a couple login / password
     - Or directly with a key that is used both to identify and validate the connection
-        - Though, login / password are way more human friendly since it is easier remember two words than a set of randoms gibrish
+        - Though, login / password are way more human friendly since it is easier to remember two words than a set of randoms gibrish
 - Service check that the credentials are valid
     - Can be done various way (stored credentials on the server side, digital signatures, ...)